New York City

-Terri Ludwig is president and chief executive officer of Enterprise Community Partners, Inc., a national nonprofit that creates affordable homes and strengthens communities across the United States.
-Enterprise has been a pioneer for innovative neighborhood solutions and community development financial products for over 30 years, having invested over $23 billion to create or preserve nearly 360,000 affordable homes.
+Terri Ludwig is chief executive officer of Enterprise Community Partners, Inc., a national nonprofit that creates affordable homes and strengthens communities across the United States.
+Enterprise has been a pioneer for innovative neighborhood solutions and community development financial products for over 35 years, having invested $36 billion to create or preserve 529,000 affordable homes.
 Terri is also chair of the Enterprise Community Investment Board of Directors and serves as a member of the Enterprise Community Partners Board of Trustees.

 With nearly three decades of experience in investment banking and nonprofit leadership, Terri joined Enterprise in 2009 as executive vice president and chief operating officer.
 She began her tenure as president and CEO in January 2011.